Automated Drush Upgrade

 - Disable non-core modules

-If you know that you will not re-enable some modules for Drupal 7.x and you no longer need their data, then you can uninstall them under the Uninstall tab after disabling them.
+If you know that you will not re-enable some modules for the target Drupal version and you no longer need their data, then you should uninstall them under the Uninstall tab after disabling them.

 You can also use Drush to disable all non-core modules (first save a list of all enabled modules):